Eydou/42sh/README.md

 # 42sh EPITECH 2018

-creating a shell like tcsh
+Creating a shell like tcsh

 Fonctional control :